Chance of a Snow Day

 Are there official snow day calculator apps?

-What's the best time to use a snow day predictor?
+When should you use a snow day predictor?